 What does life insurance cover?

 Life insurance pays out a lump sum of cash if the insured person dies.
 Critical illness insurance can be added to a life insurance policy for an additional cost meaning you'll be covered for death as well as the diagnosis of a serious illness, whichever happens first.
 The level of cover that you choose for death need not match the amount of cover for critical illness cover.
 Income protection insurance, on the other hand, is an individual policy that is normally bought separately from life insurance but compliments overall personal insurance.

 What types of sickness insurance can you buy?

-If you are looking for insurance that provides financial support if you become sick, there are four options available to you.
+If you are looking for insurance that provides financial support if suffer ill health or are injured, there are four options available to you.
 Here we describe these sickness insurances and how they work.

 Terminal illness insurance explained